posabsolute/posabsolute.github.io/_posts/2023-05-06-micro-frontend.md

 ### Considerations:

 - **Version Tracking**: Ensuring that the container application is aware of the versions of micro-frontends is key to smooth deployments.
 - **Leaking CSS**: CSS can leak from one micro-frontend to another, leading to conflicts and styling issues.
 This can be addressed by using CSS modules or CSS-in-JS.
-Be careful which UI library you choose, as some of them are not compatible with the micro front-ends approach.
+Be careful which UI library you choose, as some are incompatible with the micro front-end approach.
 - **Design Consistency**: Maintaining a consistent look and feel across micro-frontends is essential.
 This can be achieved through shared design systems and close collaboration between developers and designers but it might never be perfect, this is a trade-off that you need to be aware of.
 - **Server-Side Rendering (SSR)**: While possible with micro-frontends, SSR introduces additional complexities, especially regarding security and performance.